Muhthishimiscoding/FormValidatorPlus/readme.md

 ```
 ##### changeCssClasses

-- The [showErrors](#showerrors) functions uses two classes one is `is-invalid` on invalid input, second is `invalid-feedback` which would be on the `div` where it shows the error.
-If you are not using bootstrap and this classes are not defined in your project you can get it form this [stylesheet](https://github.com/Muhthishimiscoding/FormValidatorPlus/blob/main/style.css).
+- The [showErrors](#showerrors) functions uses two classes one is `is-invalid` (makes invalid field border red) on invalid input, second is `invalid-feedback` which would be on the `div` where it shows the error.
+If you are not using bootstrap and this classes are not defined in your project, you can get it form this [stylesheet](https://github.com/Muhthishimiscoding/FormValidatorPlus/blob/main/style.css).
 If you are using bootstrap classes in your form then you don't need to worry about styling this classes.

-- If you have some other classes define in your project for this purpose you can pass those classes name (should be only 2 classes without dots) inside an array.
+**Note**: If you have some other classes define in your project for this purpose you can pass those classes name (should be only 2 classes without dots) inside an array.

 ```javascript